haruo-gabriel/haruo-gabriel.github.io/_pages/about.md

 Welcome to my personal website!

 Here, you can find information about my research, teaching, and other activities.
 I am an undergraduate student at the University of São Paulo (USP), where I am majoring in Computer Science.
 I am also a research intern at the Institute of Mathematics and Statistics (IME-USP), where I work on projects with the [Computer Music Research Group](https://compmus.ime.usp.br/en/).
+My interests include computer music, digital signal processing for audio and image manipulation, and software engineering.

 Aside from my academic activities, I really love music.
 I'm a musician and a composer who plays the guitar and makes electronic music.
 You can find some of my pieces on my [Spotify](https://open.spotify.com/artist/17GgEguj01TBALcXJjBwXB), [SoundCloud](https://soundcloud.com/haruooo) and [Instagram](https://www.instagram.com/_haru.o).